 When the war ended the country’s agrarian economy, the farmers moved to cities, which not only concentrated the population on the coast lines but plunged the country into food insecurity, requiring as much as ninety-percent of its food needs to be imported.
 This population migration is now concentrated on the country’s coastlines, which are now plagued with rising seas, erosion and storm surges with severe infrastructure vulnerabilities.
 Even though there is an effort to make the agricultural sector productive, the country is in the midst of a worsening drought emergency, and there are food and drinkable water shortages.

 The IUCN says that the porcelain rose has been cultivated in several protected areas in order to conserve it.
 Further genetic research is required in order to determine the native part of the range that exists, and to determine the size and exact status of its population.

 Red Ginger Lily

-Embassy of the Republic of Angola, Washington, D.C., Available at: World Sensorium original website.
+Embassy of the Republic of Angola, Washington, D.C.
+This statement can be found on the World Sensorium original website.

 Thomas, D.S.G, Knight, M., & Wiggs, G.F.S., 2005.
 Remobilization of southern African desert dune systems by twenty-first century global warming.
 Nature 435: pp. 1212-1221.
 DOI: 10.1038/nature03717

 United Nations Development Programme, n.d.
 Angola.
 UNDP Climate Change Adaptation. [website]